tzou2024/Discrete_Fa2023_RSA/README.md

 This allows us to use the Chinese Remainder Theorem and decipher what the plaintext is given multiple encryptions of it.
 The function `hastad_ciphertexts`automatically generates multiple different ciphertexts for the inputted message given a set public key and then proceeds to crack the encryption.

+To run this, just input the message (which is an integer) which you'd like to encrypt and the public key of your choice for to run the function.
+For example, if we want to encrypt `1234` with a public encryption key of `3`, it will look like this:

+'''
+hastad_ciphertexts(1234, 3)
+'''

+The function outputs:

+'''

+Actual Plaintext: 1234
+CipherText 0 : 10783  | Calculating Modular Inverse of N:  6432
+CipherText 1 : 819  | Calculating Modular Inverse of N:  562
+CipherText 2 : 30735  | Calculating Modular Inverse of N:  14422
+Plaintext Approximated from ciphertexts via CRT:  1233.9999999999995
+'''

 ### Wiener's Attack

 This attack utilizes Weiner's Theorem (in the context of RSA) where given the public key (e, n), if  q < p < 2q and d < 1/3(n)^1/4 then k/d is amongst the convergences of e/n.

 This attack uses two functions, `wiener_n` and `wiener_attack`.
 The first function generates values p, q, and d that are within the Wiener's attack constraints, while the second function pulls everything together given a plaintext message to crack.

+Wiener's Attack finds `d` from the list of potential `d`'s calculated by convergence.

+1. Use the d value to calculate a phi(n) via phi(n) = ed -1/k
+2. Use phi(n) to calculate a the roots for the solution for
+        x^2 - (n - phi(n)+1)x + n = 0
+3. The roots are p & q, and if they match the chosen n, then we have found the correct private key d

+There are multiple functions that make up Wiener's attack, with the function `wiener()` tying all of the functions together.
 ## Time Complexity

 We compared multiple variations of RSA with a timing analysis.
 We ran each function 5 times and averaged the time together to gain an accurate understanding of the difference.

+`wiener_n()` is a function that brute force calculates a public and private key that is useable for Wiener's attack.
+However, due to the nature of finding a public and private key that meet these conditions, it takes an extremely long time to calculate with these values

+`continued_frac()` is a function that calculates a list of continued fractions for e/N and calculates all possible convergents for k/d

+`solve_d`is a function that calculates the correct private key from the list of all possible private keys generated from the convergents for k/d.

+Below is an proof of concept that they functions work as intended given a public key that is known to be vulnerable to this attack.

+'''
+    #Proof of concept that functions work
+     n = 90581
+     e = 17993
+     k, d = continued_frac(e, n)
+     print(k)
+     #[0, 1, 29, 117, 146, 555, 1256, 5579, 17993]
+     print(d)
+    #[1, 5, 146, 589, 735, 2794, 6323, 28086, 90581]

+     x = solve_d(e,n, k, d)
+     print (x)
+     #(239, 379, 5)
+'''

 ## Results